 It is around 10 minutes from LAX Terminals, just follow the signs and look out for the Hyatt Regency bus.
 The rooms here have a stylish design and pretty lighting.

 The hotel’s Hyatt Regency Club Lounge is open 24 hours.
-The food times are specific, and you get breakfast, evening meal, and desserts.
+The food times are specific, and you get breakfast, evening meals, and desserts.
 When there is no additional food, the club still remains open, and guests can take advantage of the surroundings along with beverages that are self-serve.
 The club itself is really nice looking, designed in hues of browns and greys, and is a great place to hang out.
 You need to book a club room to get access.